-Remanufacturing activities usually take place close to market, so while a product may have originally been manufactured overseas, remanufacturing provides the opportunity for creating local jobs.
+Remanufacturing activities usually take place close to market so, whilst a product may have originally been manufactured overseas, remanufacturing provides the opportunity for creating local jobs.

 Higher profit margins

-Remanufactured products often have higher profit margins than for traditional manufacturing.
+Remanufactured products often have higher profit margins than the original manufactured item.